juncture-digital/essays/README.md

 ![create a visual essay](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/visual-essays/media/main/images/Create_Essay.png)

 The first step in getting acquainted with Juncture is to create a simple visual essay in your personal Github account.
-Write an essay about a topic you like and follow this [visual essay quick start guide](/docs/quick-start) to visualize your essay.
-It will take about 10 minutes to prepare the interactive essay.
+Write an essay about a topic you like and follow this [getting started tutorial](/docs/getting-started) to create your first essay.
+It will take about 10 minutes or so to create the interactive essay.

 ## View and Share your visual essays

 ![view and share visual essay](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/visual-essays/media/main/images/View_and_Share.png)

 Each visual essay has a web address that can be used for viewing and sharing the essay.
 Other URLs, including your own custom domain name can be used if you create a Juncture site.
-This [viewing and sharing visual essays guide](/docs/sharing-essays) provides simple instructions for accessing and sharing your visual essays.

 ## Create a Juncture site

 ![create a juncture site](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/visual-essays/media/main/images/Create_Juncture_Site.png)

 Juncture can be used to create a full-featured website that includes multiple visual essays and other content pages.
-This [creating a juncture site quick start guide](/docs/juncture-site-quick-start) provides step-by-step instructions for creating a new Juncture site.
+The [Juncture documentation](/docs) provides instructions for creating a new Juncture site and optionally assigning a custom domain.

 .ve-footer
     - Brought to you by:  [![](https://raw.githubusercontent.com/jstor-labs/juncture-digital/c7d73fb/images/Labs_logo_knockout.svg)](https://labs.jstor.org)